-If the ground conditions demand an engineered foundation solution, such as a raft, piles and reinforced ringbeam, or a reinforced slab, is required, this could add as much as £10,000 to your foundation costs.
+If they decide that an engineered foundation solution such as a raft, piles and reinforced ringbeam, or a reinforced slab, is required, this could add as much as £10,000 to your foundation costs.

 Building on a sloping site will also increase costs due to the work involved in cutting and filling the site to create level terraces, landscaping work to create retaining walls for drives and paths, and the additional cost of complicated designs.

 As a general rule, each 5° of slope from level on the site will increase your build costs by £5,000.